ncatlab/nlab-content/pages/5747.md

 Over time it became clear that "complete semi-simplicial complexes" were much more important and useful than the non-complete ones.
 This seems to have led first to the omission of the adjective "complete," and then the omission of the prefix "semi" (and at some point the replacement of "complex" by "set"), resulting in the current name [[simplicial sets]].

 +--{: .query}
-Anyone more knowledgable about the history, please correct/improve the preceeding paragraph.
+Anyone more knowledgable about the history, please correct/improve the preceding paragraph.
 =--

 The concept is essentially the same as that of $\Delta$-set, as used by Rourke and Sanderson.
 Their motivation was from geometric topology.